yanuar-nc/yii2-cms-adminlte/doc/MVC.md

     public static $uploadFile = [
         'image' => [ 			// your name field in database
-            'path' => 'page/', 	// your path of assets directory 'resize' => [  		// Resize your want to own [
+            'path' => 'page/', 	// your path of assets directory, if you don't set this value, default path is own table name 'resize' => [  		// Resize your want to own [
                     'prefix' => 'thumb_',